-promulgated and for states in nonattainment of the NAAQS.
-See id. at 29.
-U.S. Steel is also correct that "RACT is not defined in the CAA but as been interpreted by EPA to mean 'the lowest emission limit that a particular source is capable of meeting by the application of technology that is reasonably available considering technological and economic feasibility."
+U.S. Steel then goes on to claim that ACHD was wrong to utilize the Art.
+XXI definition of RACT for its implementation of the Challenged Emission Limits and that it should have instead relied on the definition commonly used by EPA, which limits RACT determinations to emission sources in nonattainment areas.
+See id. at 35-36.12 U.S. Steel correctly notes in its Motion that the CAA requires an implementation of RACT each time a new NAAQS is promulgated and for states in nonattainment of the NAAQS.
+See id. at 37-38.
+U.S. Steel is also correct that "RACT is not defined in the CAA but has been interpreted by EPA to mean 'the lowest emission limit that a particular source is capable of meeting by the application of technology that is reasonably available considering technological and economic feasibility.'"
 Id. (quoting Sierra Club v.
 EPA, 972 F.3d 290, 294 (3d.
 Cir.
 2020)).

 U.S. Steel is, however, wrong on both points when it baldly asserts that "ACHD interprets its RACT provision in Article XXI in a manner that is [1] inconsistent with the federal RACT program, and [2] which was not approved by EPA in its delegation of the Title V program to the Department."
-Id. at 28.
+Id. at 36.
 First, simply comparing the two definitions of RACT, the Art.
 XXI definition is not inconsistent with but is instead more expansive than EPA's definition.
 EPA RACT is limited to areas that are in nonattainment of the NAAQS; however, Art.
 XXI expands the scope of RACT to apply to sources not just for the purposes of attaining but also maintaining the NAAQS.
 As found in 40 CFR § 70.4: